 Conclusion: Is Cedar Right for You?

-Frequently Asked Question
+Frequently Asked Questions

-3. Does cedar need maintenance?
+3. Does cedar change colour?

 5. Is cedar eco-friendly?

-7. Which type of cedar shower floor is best for small spaces?
+7. Which is best for small gardens?